 Apple’s new iPhone lineup finally supports wireless charging.
-It uses the Qi standard that’s been popular for years, which means there’s already an endless list of compatible charging pads, mats, and stands available.
+Both the iPhone X and the iPhone 8/8 Plus use the Qi standard that’s been popular for years.
+That means you can choose from an endless list of compatible charging pads, mats and stands already on the market.

 Another week, another round of awesome new deals on gear and gadgets in the Cult of Mac Store.
 This go around, we’ve got a special lens for taking ultra slick selfies, and 2 terabytes of secure cloud storage for life.
 On top of that, there’s a powerful VPN subscription, and a special podium stand for your iPhone.
 Plus, everything’s discounted more than 60 percent.
 Read on for more details:

 If you’ve got an iPhone, you have one of the best mobile cameras out there.
 But having a good camera and a good eye isn’t enough to make the most of your iPhone’s photo potential.
 That’s why we’ve rounded up these deals on tools for taking your mobile image-making to the next level.
 We’ve got phone and tablet stands that fold into the size of a credit card, a hand-held stabilizer, a grippy tripod mount, and case that includes a wide-angle lens upgrade.
 Read on for more details:

 The holy grail of mobile devices like the iPad mini, in my opinion, is a bulk-free, cable-less charging system that can position Apple’s diminutive tablet in various ways.

 iPad mini Charge Case and Stand by iPort Category: iPad stands Works With: iPad mini Price: $99.95